What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Results

 \subsection{External Evaluation: Generalization Across Drifted and Obfuscated Network Environments}

-We evaluate our model on the Mon(IoT)r Testbed dataset collected by Girish et al.~\citep{girish2023room}, which captures real-world smart home traffic from 93 IoT devices across speakers, cameras, and kitchen appliances in a controlled setting.
-This provides a rigorous testbed for generalization under realistic drift conditions, including: (1) Temporal drift (2019\,vs.\,2022 collection periods), (2) Geographic variation (US vs. UK deployments), (3) Protocol-level obfuscation (VPN-based anonymization).
-Access is restricted to direct researcher requests, making it unlikely to appear in LLM pretraining corpora and ensuring it serves as a clean benchmark for external evaluation.
+We evaluate our model on the Mon(IoT)r Testbed~\citep{girish2023room}, which captures real-world smart home traffic from 93 IoT devices across speakers, cameras, and kitchen appliances in a controlled setting.
+We convert the released raw packet captures into the same structured metadata fields used in our pipeline, ensuring feature-level compatibility despite differences in collection environment.
+This testbed enables evaluation under three realistic drift conditions: temporal drift (2019 vs. 2022 collection periods), geographic variation (US vs. UK), and protocol-level obfuscation (VPN-based anonymization).
+Restricted-access distribution makes the dataset unlikely to appear in LLM pretraining corpora, ensuring a clean external benchmark.
+We acknowledge that this evaluation primarily measures distribution-shift robustness rather than open-set generalization to unseen vendors.

-Despite being trained exclusively on IoT Inspector data (2019– 2022), the model maintains high accuracy on 2022 traffic—94.0\% on idle devices and 88.9\% on non-idle flows—indicating that even minimal background traffic from idle devices is sufficient for reliable classification (Table~\ref{fig:external-dataset-eval}).
-Accuracy also remains strong on older 2019 testbed data, with 93.3\% on US devices and 88.2\% on UK devices without VPN.
-Notably, VPN-obfuscated traffic does not substantially degrade performance: the model achieves 93.3\% accuracy on VPN-enabled US devices and 100.0\% on a small sample of VPN-enabled UK devices (n=5).

-Overall, the model generalizes well across temporal, geographic, and protocol-level shifts, validating its robustness beyond the training distribution.
-Apparent misclassifications often arise not from model error but from supervision mismatches—for instance, labels specifying device type (\textit{fridge}) rather than vendor (\textit{Samsung}).
-In such cases, the model frequently infers the correct canonical brand, revealing an ability to resolve ambiguities and generalize beyond incomplete or underspecified labels.